 The cumulative change in fair value of these hedging instruments is carried in the cash flow hedge reserve in equity.
-This balance will be amortised from the hedge reserve to finance costs in the statement of profit and loss in future reporting periods corresponding to when the underlying hedged item impacts profit or loss.
-For the year ended 30 June 2021 \$10.9m (30 June 2020: \$7.8m) has been recognised in finance costs relating to this item (see note 6).
+This balance will be amortised from the hedge reserve to finance costs in the consolidated statement of profit or loss in future reporting periods corresponding to when the underlying hedged item impacts profit or loss.
+For the year ended 30 June 2022 \$7.8m (30 June 2021: \$10.9m) has been recognised in finance costs relating to this item (see note 5).